tartley/tartley.github.io/README.md

 * do i need to do over the html to md conversion setting explicit_end='---' ?

 * check those unicode chars in old titles

+* change theme Cayman blog?

+* post exerpt in home

+* site description has a visible <br> in it